What Is an I-601 Waiver?

 More Information About I-601 Waivers

-In applying for an I-601 waiver, you'll need to submit to a check of your criminal history.
+In applying for an I-601 waiver, you'll need to submit a check of your criminal history.
 It is used to determine whether you have a criminal record in either your home country or elsewhere.
 Having such a criminal history can create difficulties in obtaining an I-601 waiver.

 If you can present evidence of extreme hardship, any fees associated with the application can also be waived or adjusted.